seb-hyland/chaosDNA/README.md

 # The chaosDNA utility for generating randomly mutated DNA sequences

+## How to run
+Download the latest version from releases.
+Extract the folder, and run chaosDNA.bat.

 ## Probability modifications
 The ins_prob, del_prob, and mod_prob variables (defined near the top of main.rs) control the probabilities of an insertion, a deletion, and/or a mutation error occuring at each index.
 The default probabilities are set to 0.2, 0.2, and 0.3 respectfully; however, these can be modified for any value between 0 and 1.